Cloudlynx/docs/gettingstarted.rst

 Initialise a Volume Attached to a Windows Instance
 """"""""""""""""""""""""""""""""""""""""""""""""""

+.. sidebar:: **Caution:**

-**Caution:** As all data will be destroyed when initialising the volume, only do so if the volume is empty.
+   As all data will be destroyed when initialising the volume, only do so if the volume is empty.

 1. Open the **Disk Management** window.
 2. Right-click the name of the volume and select the option **Initialise Disk**.